ucsb-cs184-f24/Team11-GymBuddy/team/HW04Decisions.md

 Sawyer Rice (Evaluation) - I will be testing the image upload functionality of the database, as well as the analytics page accuracy.
 Both of these areas of our application currently have known bugs, and I will be looking to find the situations in which they arise.

+Aaron Rosales (Implementation) - I will be working on making the add workout button for the homepage, as well as uploading a visual for our home page.

 # Design Document Link:
 https://docs.google.com/document/d/1AnqllMch9AZfqUlBrN_hT6Jvs0qlEjXLpUmE3VsSnwk/edit?usp=sharing